 FAQ

-Yes, radish leaves are edible.
-Some of them have a prickly, fuzzy texture on the back, so blanch them or cook them down, just like you would spinach.
+Yes, you can eat radish leaves.
+Some of them have a prickly, fuzzy texture on the back, so blanch them or cook them down for a few seconds to wilt them.
 Then you can use them in pretty much the same way you would use spinach.
-Add to pasta, soups, or use in this radish leaf butter.
+Add to pasta or soup recipes, or use in this radish leaf butter!

 More radish recipes

-Keep the radish love going Salmon with Peas and Radishes.
+- Keep the radish love going and make Salmon with Peas and Radishes, a recipe that ALSO uses the radish leaves!

 More cocktail snack recipes